oeoeoe/GoodVibrations/How.md

 ### These are the functions of the apps that we aim to create
-Too see the progress, please scroll down to the latest iteratioo
+Too see the progress, please scroll down to the latest iteration
 - [ ] Starting the app
 - [ ] Navigate between views
 - [ ] Tap a message